Your first four weeks begin a transition that will change you forever. The Bible makes mention of locs in the book of Numbers.

 Am I Ready For My First Loc Maintenance?

 Your first retwist can occur after the first bud appears.
 Waiting until this time ensures your loc parting pattern is secure.
-Careful clean the scalp without disturbing the locs.
+Carefully clean the scalp without disturbing the locs.
 Do your research to understand the loc maturing process.
 Your first 6 months does not have to be difficult.
 The difficulty occurs with not understanding of the maturing process.

 What are the Stages of Loc Development?